open-contracting/standard/docs/guidance/map/localization.md

 ## Extending the standard

 OCDS is an extensible standard.
-Extensions are used to document the meaning, structure and format of additional fields so that users and tools can interpret them correctly.
+Extensions are used to document the meaning, structure and format of additional fields so that users and tools can interpret them.

 Refer to the [extensions documentation](../extensions/#extensions) for more information on using and developing extensions.